Raka Ray: Research

 Ray's initial area of academic focus was the region of South Asia, where she was raised.
 The region remains relevant to her work due to its strong feminist movement as well as the continuing legacy of colonialism, whose effects can still be seen in everything from laws to the backlash against feminist movements.

 Ray also works on topics of intersectionality.
-She has noted that "gender relations are constituted jointly with other relations of power, difference and inequality such as nationality, sexuality, class, ‘Race’ and religion", proving that women around the world do not necessarily share homogeneous experiences of gender inequality, or even gender itself.
+She has noted that "gender relations are constituted jointly with other relations of power, difference and inequality such as nationality, sexuality, class, "Race" and religion", proving that women around the world do not necessarily share homogeneous experiences of gender inequality, or even gender itself.

-She is currently working on a project which seeks to explore the concept of masculinity.
-Ray argues that, while ample intersectionality scholarship is devoted to exploring the concept of ‘femininity’, the same task has not been adequately performed regarding ‘masculinity’.
+She is currently working on a project that seeks to explore the concept of masculinity.
+Ray argues that, while ample intersectionality scholarship is devoted to exploring the concept of "femininity", the same task has not been adequately performed regarding "masculinity".
 More specifically, she is researching the tendency of current models to infuse the concept of masculinity with power, embedded in men's roles as workers, producers, and heads of household as well as how this compares to the realities of most men.
 According to Ray, as household structures have shifted and the premise of the family wage has declined in Post-Fordist economies, male class and gender identities are seen and felt to be increasingly precarious.

 Globally, Ray sees a similar gap in gender-related studies of development.
-Over the last two decades, ‘women’ have emerged as the ideal subjects of development, with NGOs overwhelmingly preferring to invest in women rather than men.
+Over the last two decades, "women" have emerged as the ideal subjects of development, with NGOs overwhelmingly preferring to invest in women rather than men.
 Seen as both responsible and aspirational, micro-finance models of development have inevitably focused on female entrepreneurs.
 Women from the Global South who visibly stand up for themselves are increasingly being highlighted as role models.
 This has often occurred, however, at the expense of young men, especially those who lack class advantage.
-Seen as ‘left behind’ by the world economy', Ray argues that such men are often portrayed to be a threat to wider society.
+Seen as "left behind" by the world economy", Ray argues that such men are often portrayed to be a threat to wider society.
 In most of the instances where they are targeted by NGOs, it is to prevent them from becoming involved in extremism rather than seeking to elevate their quality of life.

-Along with her former graduate students, Ray authored a textbook entitled The Social Life of Gender which is the first textbook to introduce postcolonial theory into the sociology of gender while offering an entirely new method to teach gender.
+Along with her former graduate students, Ray authored a textbook entitled The Social Life of Gender, which is the first textbook to introduce postcolonial theory into the sociology of gender while offering an entirely new method to teach gender.